StackVista/stackstate-docs/stackpacks/integrations/new_azure.md

 #### Metrics

-The Azure integration retrieves a list of the supported metrics per resource from the StackState Azure plugin.
-This list is then used to pull Metrics data on demand directly from Azure, for example when a component is viewed in the StackState UI or when a health check is run on the telemetry stream.
+Metrics data is pulled on demand directly from Azure by the StackState Azure plugin, for example when a component is viewed in the StackState UI or when a health check is run on the telemetry stream.
 Retrieved metrics are mapped onto the associated topology component.

 #### Topology